 Culture corner: Interview Impressions

 Each month, we interview a Richter partner to gain insight into how ourleadership finds balance and focus in a demanding job, and what non-technical skills contribute to career success.

 This month, it’s all about interview impressions.
 Job interviews are the great equalizer – nerves can get the best of us in these situations.
 But successful applicants can overcome the jitters and showcase their skills in a face-to-face setting.
 How do you become one of the success stories?
-Partner Terry McInally shares tips on how to make a positive and lasting impression.
-To mention, Richter has a variety of positions we’re looking to fill, and hopefully these tips come in handy for you!
+Partner Tanya Greenidge shares tips on how to make a positive and lasting impression.
+Richter also has a variety of positions we’re looking to fill, so we hope these tips come in handy for you!

-Looking back at your first job interview ever, what was it like?
-Do you feel it’s similar to what people go through today?
+Looking back at your first job interviews as a young professional, what was it like?
+Is it similar to what people go through today when they apply for a job at Richter?